 Foo *pFoo = new Foo();

 Foo *pFoo = new Foo;

 You can edit the refactoring snippets for Create from Usage (for class) to modify the content and the format of the created class.
 Special reserved strings are available for these VA Snippets.

 Create Class Member

 Quickly add a helper method or state variable to a class while working elsewhere in that class.
 Visual Assist distinguishes unknown methods from unknown variables by looking for parentheses following the symbol name.

-Access Create from Usage from the VAssistX menu (Alt+X,R,U), its default keybinding (Shift+Alt+C), or the Quick Refactoring Menu (Shift+Alt+Q).
+Access Create from Usage from the VAssistX menu (Alt+X,R,U), its default keybinding (Shift+Alt+C), or the Quick Action and Refactoring menu (Shift+Alt+Q).

 Visual Assist uses the same language-typing rules as the compiler to infer the correct type.